core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note that if both peers reboot simultanously, the client initiated variant of KUDOS would end up being run.
 This is because the client would first send KUDOS Request #1 which would initiate the procedure and induce the server to respond with Response #1.
 There is no opportunity for the server to initiate the procedure as the client acts first.

 If able to run KUDOS as specified in the 'p' flag by the initiator, the responder MUST comply and do so.

-## Negotiation and Errors due to Mismatched Mode

 When running KUDOS, it must be ensured that if both peers are CAPABLE, KUDOS is ran in its original FS mode.
 If both peers are not CAPABLE devices, the initiator will use KUDOS in non-FS mode and the KUDOS execution will be ran in non-FS mode.
 However, if one device is CAPABLE, and the other devices is not, specific steps are required to be taken.
 The following section describes what steps a device should take in case the responding devices is not CAPABLE, and the initiating device is CAPABLE and initiates KUDOS with the FS mode.